mong8se/buffish.nvim/Readme.md

 It automatically starts with the cursor on the 2nd line (if there is one), so you can easily switch back and forth between two buffers.

-TODO: `conceallevel `and `concealcursor `are not properly getting set back to the original when switching the window
+DONE: `conceallevel `and `concealcursor `are not properly getting set back to the original when switching the window

 TODO: Add signs or line number or various things from `:ls` maybe